Fransualdo-Lopes/uol-furniro-e-commerce/README.md

 🛒 Furniro – Modern E-commerce Website

+This project was proposed as the second challenge during my Full Stack internship at Compass Uol.

 A fully responsive and modern e-commerce frontend project built with React + TypeScript + Vite.
 Designed for clean UI/UX, fast performance, and a realistic online-store experience.